-Implementing Action HE-2.1.2 - Encourage Non-Profit Developers.
-Encourage the participation of non-profit housing providers in the Gonzales housing market, both in the construction of affordable single-family homes within subdivisions and in the construction of affordable medium- and high-density housing developments in the areas designated for such uses on the Land Use Diagram or in new Specific Plans.
-Encourage developers of specific plan areas to meet a part of their affordable housing obligations by working with non-profit developers such as CHISPA or Habitat for Humanity.
+Implementing Action HE-2.1.3 - Encourage Non-Profit Developers.
+Encourage the participation of non-profit housing providers in the Gonzales housing market, both in the construction of affordable single-family homes within subdivisions and in the construction of affordable medium- and high-density housing developments in the areas designated for such uses on the Land Use Diagram, especially within older neighborhoods, or in new Specific Plans.
+Encourage developers of specific plan areas to meet a part of their affordable housing obligations by working with various qualified non-profit developers.
 As appropriate, partner with or support housing developers in the application of funding for affordable housing.
 Annually review funding availability at the state and federal levels to explore funding opportunities (such as CDBG, Low Income Housing Tax Credits, HOME, Multi-Family Housing Program, and other housing funds).